abcxyz/actions/.github/actions/multi-approvers/README.md

 Internal users are users that are in the given GitHub team.
 External users are all other users.

+Additionally, the `user-id-allowlist` input can be used to exempt users from multi-approver requirements.
+This should be used for users who cannot be included in the GitHub team e.g. bots.
+Note that the `user-id-allowlist` input takes numeric user IDs, not the string logins.

 This action requires a token with at least members:read, pull_requests:read, and actions:write privledges.
 [github-token-minter](https://github.com/abcxyz/github-token-minter) can be used